 Intense rainfall predicted over Western Ghats districts of Tamil Nadu

-As the northeast monsoon has been active in Tamil Nadu, 45 places witnessed heavy rain, 8 places with heavy to very heavy rain and extremely heavy rain occurred in two places in the state on Wednesday
+At least 8 places witnessed heavy to very heavy rain and 2 places in Tamil Nadu received extremely heavy rain in the last 24 hours.

 CHENNAI: The Regional Meteorological Centre (RMC) on Thursday issued an orange alert for Western ghats districts predicting heavy rain for the next 48 hours due to cyclonic circulation over the Tamil Nadu coast.
 At least 8 places witnessed heavy to very heavy rain and 2 places in Tamil Nadu received extremely heavy rain in the last 24 hours.
 Of which Coimbatore recorded 37 cm of rainfall, followed by Nilgiris 24 cm in a single day.